-LTPP Database Tip!
-For all samples extracted from an in-service pavement, the date of sampling is located in the TST_HOLE_LOG table.
-The date the sample was tested, where available, is located in the same table as the test results. where available, is located in the same table as the test results.
+LTPP Database Tip!For all samples extracted from an in-service pavement, the date of sampling is in the TST\HOLE\LOG table.
+The date the sample was tested, where available, is in the same table as the test results.

 The data in the TST\HOLE\LOG table can be linked to data in the various test results tables by use of the STATE\CODE, SHRP\ID, and LOC\NO fields.
 The STATE\CODE and SHRP\ID fields together uniquely identify a test section, as described elsewhere in this document.
-Within a given test section, the LOC\NO field uniquely identifies a hole.
+Within a given test section, the FIELD\SET, TEST\NO and LOC\NO fields uniquely identify a hole.